 Recall that our aim in analyzing a protocol is to find out what security goals are true in all of its possible executions.
 We are interested in runs of CPSA that show that when every shape satisfies a goal, it is true in every execution.
 When CPSA performs a shape analysis, every shape it generates refines the input skeleton.
-Skeleton refinement is defined in [5, Section 6], but roughly speaking, skeleton A refines skeleton B if A contains the structure of skeleton B.
+Skeleton refinement is defined in [5, Section 6].
+The definition makes precise the notion of structure containment, as skeleton Arefines skeleton B if and only if A contains the structure of skeleton B.

-The skeleton $k_0$ extracted from the antecedent of a security goal has the property that every skeleton than refines $k_0$ satisfies the antecedent.
+The skeleton k_0 extracted from the antecedent of a security goal has the property that a skeleton refines k_0 if and only if it satisfies the antecedent.
 A skeleton with this property is called the characteristic skeleton of the antecedent.

-Given a goal $\Phi$ , consider a shape analysis starting from the characteristic skeleton $k_0$ of its antecedent.
-Assume CPSA finds shapes $k_1, \ldots, k_n$ and that CPSA determines that each $k_i$ satisfies $\Phi$ .
-Consider the executions that contain the structure in $k_0$ .
-CPSA tells us that each execution is in the executions that contain the structure of some $k_i$ .
-Furthermore, because $k_0$ is a characteristic skeleton, each $k_i$ satisfies the antecedent of $\Phi$ .
-Therefore, $\Phi$ is true in all executions of the protocol and maximally informative.
+Given a goal Φ , consider a shape analysis starting from the characteristic skeleton k_0 of its antecedent.
+Assume CPSA finds shapes k_1, \ldots, k_n and that CPSA determines that each k_i satisfies Φ .
+Consider the executions that contain the structure in k_0 .
+CPSA tells us that each execution is in the executions that contain the structure of some k_i .
+Furthermore, because k_0 is a characteristic skeleton, each k_i satisfies the antecedent of Φ .
+Executions that do not contain the structure in k_0 do not satisfy the antecedent.
+Therefore, Φ is true in all executions of the protocol and maximally informative.